ONGOING RESEARCH

 This paper partially identifies population treatment effects in observational data under both non-random treatment assignment and sample selection.
 Bounds are provided for both average and quantile population treatment effects, combining assumptions for the selected and the non-selected subsamples.
 We show how different assumptions help narrow identification regions, and we illustrate our methods by partially identifying the effect of maternal education on the 2015 PISA math test scores in Brazil.
 We find that while sample selection increases considerably the uncertainty around the effect of maternal education, it is still possible to calculate informative identification regions.

-Minimum Wages and the Uncovered Sector in Low and Middle Income Countries.
-Coming Soon!!
+Minimum Wages, Non-Compliance and the Uncovered Sector in Developing Countries.

 We present new empirical evidence on the implications of minimum wages on employment in the uncovered sector in developing countries, analyzing a unique dataset assembled from a set of micro surveys collected in 49 low- and middle-income countries.
-Our identification strategy exploits relative bindingness in minimum wages across labor market groups within countries and across years.
-We find that a higher minimum wage is associated with a larger self-employment share.
-The estimated impact of the minimum wage on the uncovered sector is economically significant: a 1 percentage point increase in the minimum wage ratio is associated with 0.1 percentage points increase in the self-employment rate, 0.182 when the non-compliance rate with the minimum wage is taken into account.
+Our identification strategy exploits relative bindingness in minimum wages across socio-demographic labor market groups, and allows for heterogeneous effects depending on the degree of compliance with minimum wage legislation.
+We find that a higher minimum wage is associated with a larger self-employment share, the effect being statistically significant only in contexts where the rule of law is more respected.
+The estimated impact of the minimum wage on the uncovered sector, once non-compliance with the law has been considered in the analysis, is economically significant.